-The performance metric we chose to adopt is the "useful throughput" metric introduced by Guyon et al. (2006).
-At a given contrast level, the useful throughput (UT) is the maximum amount of planet light which can be collected without collecting more residual starlight than planet light.
-If starlight is fully removed by the coronagraph, the UT is equal to the throughput for the planet light.
 Although not perfect, this definition is quite representative of actual coronagraphic performance, as planet light which is hidden behind much brighter starlight is automatically and optimally discarded: the UT tends to properly account for planet light which can be "easily" extracted from the image.
 Coronagraph performance can be quickly evaluated by plotting the UT as a function of angular separation.
-Usual coronagraph metrics can also be accurately defined from such curves: the coronagraph throughput is the UT at large angular separation and the coronagraph inner working angle is the angular separation for which the curve reaches 50% of its peak value.
-The UT for a given coronagraph configuration is function of the planet to star separation, the contrast level adopted and the star angular size.
-Stellar angular size is considered equal to zero in this section and will be discussed in $\S4$.
+Usual coronagraph metrics can also be accurately defined from such curves: the coronagraph throughput is the UT at large angular separation and the coronagraph IWA is the angular separation for which the curve reaches 50% of its peak value.
+The UT for a given coronagraph configuration is a function of the planet to star separation, the contrast level adopted and the star angular size.
+The stellar angular size is considered equal to zero in this section and will be discussed in Section 4.